 Since most jobs today require computer skills, secondary school graduates complete a six-week computer skills certificate program broadly recognized in Kenya.
 The Computer Society of Kenya (CSK) administers the certification exam in our Computer Lab.

 Maximize Employment Opportunities

 Unemployment is one of the challenges experienced globally among youth, and Kenya is no exception.
 We assist students in identifying and securing internships and jobs.
-In some cases, we offer internships through Ngong Road Children’s Foundation and Karibu Loo to provide work experiences for graduates.
+In some cases, we offer internships through Ngong Road Children’s Foundation and Karibu Loo, Limited to provide work experiences for graduates.
 We also partner with other organizations and companies.